Brightspace/ifrau/README.md

  * `allowCamera`: whether the frame will allow access to the camera, `false` by default
  * `allowScreenCapture`: whether the frame will allow access to record the screen, `false` by default
  * `allowEncryptedMedia`:  whether the frame will allow access to encrypted media, `false` by default
+ * `allowAutoplay`:  whether the frame will allow access to autoplay, `false` by default

 Creating a Client is even simpler: